gadielisawesome/Reklit/README.md

 ```
 CONTINUE AT YOUR OWN RISK!
 I AM NOT RESPONSIBLE IF YOU GET CAUGHT FOR USING IT!
 ```
-* [.NET Framework](https://github.com/gadielisawesome/NoSchool/releases/latest/download/NoSchool_NET.exe) - Used for computers with more freedom
+* [.NET Framework](https://github.com/gadielisawesome/Reklit/releases/latest/download/Reklit.exe) - Used for computers with more freedom
 Using this version takes no effort.
 Just open it, and it does all the magic in the background.

-* [Powershell](https://github.com/gadielisawesome/NoSchool/releases/latest/download/NoSchool_PS.zip) - Used for more locked down environments
+* [Powershell](https://github.com/gadielisawesome/Reklit/releases/latest/download/Reklit.zip) - Used for more locked down environments
-For this one, it installs to "C:\NoSchool" after clicking the Install NoSchool shortcut.
+For this one, it installs to "C:\Reklit" after clicking the Install Reklit shortcut.
 You'll need to extract the ZIP file before you do this or it will not work!

 ## License (GNU Public License)